harleydutton/Tabula-Rasa/tabula-rasa.md

 ### DTMS Checks
 There is one special kind of die that the storyteller will make frequently.
 These are DTMS (Does this make sense?) checks.
 They don't use dice.
 This is just the storyteller deciding if something is possible within the world or not.

+## Character Point Acquisition
+Character points are given by the storyteller at character creation, for heroic, or at the end of sessions.
+The storyteller should keep a running total on the setting document of how many CP have been given out to the group.

 ## Flavor Acquisition (fill me out)